yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    section in the Yocto Project Development Tasks Manual.

--  *Windows Subsystem For Linux (WSLv2):* You may use Windows Subsystem For Linux v2 to set up a build host using Windows 10.
+-  *Windows Subsystem For Linux (WSLv2):* You may use Windows Subsystem For Linux v2 to set up a Build Host using Windows 10.

    .. note::